 - Either the upper teeth or the lower teeth protruding more than the other

 - If one or more upper teeth don’t line up with the right lower teeth

 As discussed earlier, misaligned bites can either be mild or severe.
 Mild malocclusion will not always require treatment but in severe cases, you will require treatment to avoid health issues.
-The first step you need to do is visit a qualified orthodontist for a thorough examination.
+The first step you need to do is to visit a qualified orthodontist for a thorough examination.
 There are many kinds of treatment for misaligned teeth.
 They include braces, veneers, enamel shaping, crowns, surgery, and plates.
 We all know that it’s better to prevent than to treat.
-Even so, prevention of malocclusion isn’t that easy because most of it is hereditary.
+Even so, the prevention of malocclusion isn’t that easy because most of it is hereditary.
 Therefore, the best way to deal with it is to seek treatment as early as possible.

 Finding the services of a qualified cosmetic dentist in Seattle can be challenging.
-Dr. Kelley Fisher is a renowned Cosmetic Dentist in Seattle, with over 20 years working experience in this field.
+Dr. Kelley Fisher is a renowned Cosmetic Dentist in Seattle, with over 20 years of working experience in this field.
 With her expertise, she is sure to give you back your healthy bite and that wonderful smile you’ve been longing for.
 Dr. Fisher is trained in dentistry specializing in smile restoration and advanced occlusion.
 Contact us today and get a chance to restore the beauty, functionality, and health of your teeth.